RecList/evalRS-CIKM-2022/evaluation/README.md

 We also provide out-of-the-box utility functions and a template script as an entry point for your final submission (`submission.py`).
 As long as your training and prediction logic respects the provided API, you should be able to easily adapt your model to the Data Challenge.

-During the _leaderboard phase_, you can submit your scores to the leaderboard running the code however you prefer.However, at _submission_, your repository needs to comply with the rules in the general `README`.
+During the _leaderboard phase_, you can submit your scores to the leaderboard running the code however you prefer.
+However, at _submission_, your repository needs to comply with the rules in the general `README`.
 Remember: if we are not able to reproduce your results and statistically verify your scores, you won't be eligible for the prize.

 ### Build your own evaluation loop